texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 Now we're going to write another UI.
 This should all go into your current program.

-- Add a new variable before the loop block.
-Make it an integer.
-Call it `thresh`, and set it to zero.
+- Add a new global variable, `double thresh`, and set it to zero.
 - In `printAsterisks` print the value of `thresh` on line 2 of the robot's LCD.
-  - You'll need to change the function parameters for `printAsterisks` so that you can access `thresh`!
 - Add some code to the loop block that responds to button presses.
-  - When button 1 is pushed, add 10 to `thresh`.
+  - When button 1 is pushed, add .01 to `thresh`.
-  - When button 2 is pushed, subtract 10 from `thresh`.
+  - When button 2 is pushed, subtract .01 from `thresh`.
 - Try it out.
 The number on the second line should rise when pressing the top button and drop when pressing the lower button.

 {% include callout_red_cup.html task="[Exercise 6.1.3]" %}